niravcodes/niravcodes.github.io/_posts/2018-05-20-the-pain-of-falling-from-16-to-2kb-and-a-eeprom-programmer.md

 ---
 layout: post
-published: true
 title: The pain of falling from 16 to 2KB and a EEPROM PROGRAMMER
 tags:
 - code
 - EEPROM
 - Electronics

 ---
 So EEPROM sizes are measured in bits... who knew.
 I spent the last several days in the happy illusion that I had EEPROM chips capable of holding 16KB of data.
 With 16KB, I can store about 4 seconds of 4 bit data sampled at 8000 khz, which is enough for my little sound playing project.